madfam-io/plinto/docs/guides/IMPLEMENTATION_GUIDE.md

-# Plinto Implementation Guide
+# Janua Implementation Guide

 ## Quick Start Development Path

-This guide provides the optimal implementation strategy to build Plinto from zero to production-ready in 12 weeks.
+This guide provides the optimal implementation strategy to build Janua from zero to production-ready in 12 weeks.

 ---